Table of Contents

 • Employees may perceive COLI negatively, as the company is the policy's sole beneficiary.

-What is Corporate-Owned Life Insurance (COLI)?
+What Is Corporate-Owned Life Insurance (COLI)?

 In COLI, the company is both the policyholder and beneficiary, paying premiums and receiving the death benefit upon an insured employee's death, unlike individual life insurance, where the employee and their family hold these roles.